viteo/small3dlib/README.md

   modify the function or write a similar one of your own using the more low-level functions which are also provided.
 - Fixed point arithmetics is used as a principle, but there is no abstraction above it, everything is simply an integer (`S3L_Unit` type).
-The space is considered to be a dense grid, and what would normally be a 1.0 float value is an int value equal to `S3L_FRACTIONS_PER_UNIT` units.
+The space is considered to be a uniform dense grid of discrete points, and what would normally be a 1.0 float value is an int value equal to `S3L_FRACTIONS_PER_UNIT` units.
 Numbers are normalized by this constant, so e.g. the sin function returns a value from `-S3L_FRACTIONS_PER_UNIT` to `S3L_FRACTIONS_PER_UNIT`.
 You have to pass numbers of this format to the library functions, but of course you may chooe to use floats in other places of your program.